-- 4.1 Specific Disclosure Laws or Regulations p.9 - 4.2 General Disclosure Laws or Regulations p.9 - 4.3 Credit Risk Retention p.11 - 4.4 Periodic Reporting p.11 - 4.5 Activities of Rating Agencies p.11 - 4.6 Treatment of Securitisation in Financial Entities p.11 - 4.7 Use of Derivatives p.12 - 4.8 Investor Protection p.13 - 4.9 Banks Securitising Financial Assets p.13 - 4.10 SPEs or Other Entities p.13 - 4.11 Activities Avoided by SPEs or Other Securitisation Entities p.13 - 4.12 Participation of Government-Sponsored Entities p.13 - 4.13 Entities Investing in Securitisation p.13 - 4.14 Other Principal Laws and Regulations p.13
+- 4.8 Investor Protection p.14 - 4.9 Banks Securitising Financial Assets p.14 - 4.10 SPEs or Other Entities p.14 - 4.11 Activities Avoided by SPEs or Other Securitisation Entities p.14 - 4.12 Participation of Government-Sponsored Entities p.14 - 4.13 Entities Investing in Securitisation p.14 - 4.14 Other Principal Laws and Regulations p.14

-5. Synthetic Securitisation p.13
+5. Synthetic Securitisation p.14

-5.1 Synthetic Securitisation Regulation and Structure p.13
+5.1 Synthetic Securitisation Regulation and Structure p.14

-6. Structurally Embedded Laws of General Application p.14
+6. Structurally Embedded Laws of General Application p.15

-- 6.1 Insolvency Laws p.14
+- 6.1 Insolvency Laws p.15

-- 6.2 SPEs p.14
+- 6.2 SPEs p.15

-- 6.3 Transfer of Financial Assets p.15
+- 6.3 Transfer of Financial Assets p.16

-- 6.4 Construction of Bankruptcy-Remote Transactions p.16
+- 6.4 Construction of Bankruptcy-Remote Transactions p.17

-- 6.5 Bankruptcy-Remote SPE p.16
+- 6.5 Bankruptcy-Remote SPE p.17

-7. Tax Laws and Issues p.16
+7. Tax Laws and Issues p.17

-- 7.1 Transfer Taxes p.16
+- 7.1 Transfer Taxes p.17

-- 7.2 Taxes on Profit p.17
+- 7.2 Taxes on Profit p.18

-- 7.3 Withholding Taxes p.17
+- 7.3 Withholding Taxes p.18

-- 7.4 Other Taxes p.17
+- 7.4 Other Taxes p.18

-- 7.5 Obtaining Legal Opinions p.17
+- 7.5 Obtaining Legal Opinions p.18

-8. Accounting Rules and Issues p.18
+8. Accounting Rules and Issues p.19

-- 8.1 Legal Issues with Securitisation Accounting Rules p.18 - 8.2 Dealing with Legal Issues p.18
+- 8.1 Legal Issues With Securitisation Accounting Rules p.19 - 8.2 Dealing With Legal Issues p.19

-Contributed by: Fred Ward, Matt Kersey, Deemple Budhia and Ling Yan Pang, Russell McVeagh
+Contributed by: Deemple Budhia, Ling Yan Pang, Fred Ward and Matt Kersey, Russell McVeagh

-Russell McVeagh is the premier law firm in New Zealand and employs approximately 300 staff and partners.
-The firm is committed to operating on the cutting edge of legal practice and boasts award-winning lawyers who are internationally recognised for their thought-leadership, depth of experience and ability to translate complex legal issues into client success stories.
-Main specialties include banking and finance (including securitisation and financial markets regulation), corporate and commercial, competition/antitrust, employment, health and safety, environment and resource management (including energy), litigation, restructuring and insolvency, property and construction, tax, technology and digital, and public law and regulation.
-The banking and finance team provides comprehensive advice to local market participants, inbound lenders and investors, and inbound financial service providers, and has accumulated significant experience advising on leveraged and other acquisition financing, takeover finance, securitisations and repackaging transactions, structured derivatives, and project and asset finance.
+Russell McVeagh is a premier law firm in New Zealand, employing approximately 350 staff and partners across its Auckland and Wellington offices, and is expanding to Te Waipounamu South Island with the opening of a Queenstown office in 2025.
+The firm operates on the cutting edge of legal practice and boasts award-winning lawyers who are internationally recognised for their thought-leadership, depth of experience and ability to translate complex legal issues into client success stories.
+Specialties include banking and finance, corporate and commercial, competition/antitrust, employment, health and safety, environment and resource management (including energy), litigation, restructuring and insolvency, property and construction, tax, technology and digital, and public law and regulation.
+The banking and finance team advises local market participants, inbound lenders and investors, and inbound financial service providers, and has significant experience advising on leveraged and other acquisition financing, takeover finance, securitisations and repackaging transactions, structured derivatives, and project and asset finance.